muneeba-aftab/MLOps-Implementation-with-Apache-Airflow/README.md

 MLOps Implementation with Apache Airflow (Implementation of Apache Airflow to automate data extraction, transformation, and version-controlled storage).

 ### Data Extraction
 - Got articles from BBC and Dawn using a tool called BeautifulSoup along with requests.
-Then, I only kept the important links and removed the ones I didn't need.

 ### Data Transformation
 - Cleaned up the articles, getting rid of any messy HTML code, extra spaces, and making sure all the text looked the same.